ghitacornel/testSpring/readme.txt

 AOP is possible through the usage of PROXY design pattern over container managed beans.
 AOP allows for defining interceptor mechanisms.
 Interceptor mechanisms are a separate part of JEE specifications.
 Each container can offer AOP through specific mechanisms and with specific flavors.
 AOP allows adding support for declarative logging or declarative security.
 Combined it with usage of ThreadLocal and support for declarative business transactions can be defined.

+For order of execution when multiple aspects are triggered read container provided documentation.
+Some containers provide AOP support but also make heavy use of AOP (e.g. EJB).

 see package beans.aop.*